-The Translation results pane has three parts:
+The Translation results pane consists of three parts

 The background color of each result indicates the resource it comes from: